f-bianchi/weroad/README.md

 npm t
 ```

-To access the OpenAPI documentation, navigate with broswer to the `/api` path.
+To access the OpenAPI documentation, navigate with browser to the `/api` path.

 ### Frontend